-Sleep apnea is a serious sleep disorder that occurs when a person's breathing is interrupted during sleep.
+Sleep apnea is a serious sleep disorder that happens when a person's breathing is interrupted during sleep.
 People with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times during the night.

 Certain physical traits and clinical features are common in patients with obstructive sleep apnea.
-These include excessive weight, large neck, and structural abnormalities reducing the diameter of the upper airway, such as nasal obstruction, a low-hanging soft palate, enlarged tonsils, or a small jaw with an overbite.
+These include excessive weight, large neck and structural abnormalities reducing the diameter of the upper airway, such as nasal obstruction, a low-hanging soft palate, enlarged tonsils or a small jaw with an overbite.

 Often the first signs of OSA are recognized not by the patient, but by the bed partner.
 Many of those affected have no sleep complaints.
 The most common signs and symptoms of OSA include: